Call on me in the day of trouble. I will deliver you, and you will honor me. Psalm 50:15

 beside the flocks of your companions?

-8 If you don’t know, most beautiful among women,
+8 If you do not know, most beautiful among women,

 follow the tracks of the sheep.